 It should come as no surprise that a criminal conviction can severely hurt your finances.
 Background checks don’t just list convictions, either.
-An arrest can still show up on a potential employer’s or landlord’s background check — even if you weren’t convicted.
+Even if you weren’t convicted, an arrest can still show up on a potential employer’s or landlord’s background check.

-Before we dive into the solution, let’s take a look at how much a criminal record can cost someone.
-Ex-offenders may face a variety of official sanctions or restrictions known as “collateral consequences”.
+Ex-offenders may face a variety of official sanctions or restrictions known as collateral consequences.
 A variety of professionals may run background checks, including but not limited to:

-But criminal records can also act as a barrier to higher education.
-According to the Brookings Institute, most schools ask applicants to disclose criminal history:
+But criminal records can also act as a barrier to higher education, one path toward higher-paying jobs.
+According to the American Association of Collegiate Registrars and Admissions Officers, most schools ask applicants to disclose criminal history:

 Criminal histories can also hurt an ex-offender’s chance of receiving federal student aid.
 So it’s more unlikely and more expensive for ex-offenders to enter higher education.